mistic100/RandomColor.php/README.md

 You can pass an options object to influence the type of color it produces.
 The options object accepts the following properties:

-**Hue** – Controls the hue of the generated color.
+**hue** – Controls the hue of the generated color.
 You can pass a string representing a color name (e.g. 'orange').
 Possible color names are *red, orange, yellow, green, blue, purple, pink and monochrome*.

-**Luminosity** – Controls the luminosity of the generated color.
+**luminosity** – Controls the luminosity of the generated color.
 You can pass a string containing *bright, light or dark*.

-**Format** – A string which specifies the format of the generated color.
+**format** – A string which specifies the format of the generated color.
 Possible values are *hsv, hsl, hslCss, rgb, rgbCss, and hex*.

+**prng** – A random (or not) number generator. `mt_rand` is used as default one.

 ### Examples